krtffl/krtffl.dev/content/posts/testcontainers.md

 }
 ```

-- to setup the database before each test execution
+then setup the database. basically run the migrations. i want the database in the same state that it would be if i had the application running. and for every test.

-basically run the migrations. i want the database in the same state that it would be if i had the application running. there are options to specify the migrations when the container is run, but i like this approach more.
+there are options to specify setup file on container initialization, but i like this approach more.

 ```go
 func (suite *DojoRepositoryTestSuite) SetupTest() {